Knucklebones: Modern game

 The modern game may use a rubber ball, and the knucklebones (jacks), typically a set of ten, are made of metal or plastic.
 There are variants of how the players decide who goes first: it is usually through "flipping" (the set of jacks is placed in cupped hands, flipped to the back of the hands, and then back to cupped hands again; the player who keeps the most from falling goes first), but may be via ip dip, or eeny, meeny, miny, moe, or a variant thereof.
 To set up the game, the jacks are scattered loosely into the play area.
 The players in turn bounce the ball off the ground, pick up jacks, and then catch the ball before it bounces for a second time.

+An alternative, without a ball and without scattering all the jacks on the ground, is to throw the jacks into the air with one hand, and catch as many jacks as possible on the back of the same hand.
+The jacks that fall onto the ground are then the ones that the player must pick up.
+All the jacks that are caught except one are then put to one side.
+The saved jack is then used instead of a ball, by throwing it into the air and trying to pick up the jacks from the ground with the same hand before catching the tossed jack again with the same hand.

 The number of jacks to be picked up is pre-ordained and sequential; at first one must be picked up ("onesies"), next two ("twosies"), and so on, depending on the total number of jacks included.
 The number may not divide evenly, and there may be jacks left over.
 If the player chooses to pick up the leftover jacks first, one variation is to announce this by saying "horse before carriage" or "queens before kings".
 The playing area should be decided between the players since there is no official game rule regarding that.

 The winning player is the one to pick up the largest number of jacks, and the game can be made more challenging by playing with fifteen or twenty jacks (two sets).
 Regardless of the total number of jacks in play, the player who gets to the highest game wins.
 Game one is usually single bounce (onesies through tensies); game two is chosen by whoever "graduates" from game one first, and so on.
-Some options for subsequent games are "double bounces", "pigs in the pen", "over the fence", "eggs in the basket" (or "cherries in the basket"), "flying Dutchman", "around the world", etc. Some games, such as "Jack be nimble", are short games which are not played in the onesies-to-tensies format.
+Some options for subsequent games are "double bounces", "pigs in the pen", "over the fence", "eggs in the basket" (or "cherries in the basket"), "flying Dutchman", "around the world", etc.Some games, such as "Jack be nimble", are short games which are not played in the onesies-to-tensies format.